ABOUT THE CANYON

 This covered area was used for cooking and tribal rituals by Chickasaw Indians.

 About 10,000 years ago this bluff shelter was home to a tribe of Paleo Indians - first man known to inhabit this part of the U.S. This shelter has never been excavated but samples of Paleo pottery & arrow points have been found in different areas of the Canyon.
-Fires were built in front of the small flat rock at the back to reflect heat out into the cave.
-The large rock in front was used for grinding corn.
+The large rock was used for grinding corn.

 This Eastern/Canadian Hemlock is the first Champion Tree in Franklin County.
 There were two Champion Trees until an ice storm destroyed one of them.
 The tree is 138’ tall, 8’9” around and has a crown spread of 50’.
 It is the largest of its species in Alabama and thought to be the largest anywhere in the world.